ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
          <h3>Saturday Night</h3>Snow.
-Cloudy, with a low around 12.
+Cloudy.
+Low around 12, with temperatures rising to around 14 overnight.
 Wind chill values as low as 0.
+North northeast
-North northeast wind around 12 mph, with gusts as high
-         as 20 mph.
+         wind around 12 mph, with gusts as high as 20 mph.
 Chance of precipitation is 100%.
 New snow accumulation of 3 to 5 inches possible.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Sunday</h3>Snow.
 Cloudy, with a high near 15.
+Wind chill values as low as -2.
 North wind around 14 mph, with gusts as high as 24 mph.
          Chance of precipitation is 90%.
 New snow accumulation of 2 to 4 inches possible.<br></div>
    </p>
    <p>
       <div style="font-size:120%">